Criticism of Starbucks: "War on Christmas"

 In November 2015, Starbucks introduced solid red seasonal cups, unlike previous seasonal iterations that were decorated with winter or Christmas-oriented imagery (such as reindeer and ornaments), but no overtly religious symbols.
 The cup design was discussed extensively on social media, with some citing it as another example of the "War on Christmas", calling it "cup-gate", and others expressed puzzlement over the outrage generated by a simple cup.
 Evangelical internet personality Joshua Feuerstein then released a video suggesting that customers tell the baristas that their name was "Merry Christmas" so that baristas were forced to write it on the cups and shout "Merry Christmas" when calling off the drinks.
 This also started the trend #MerryChristmasStarbucks.

-Donald Trump, on the campaign for presidency, was one of the first to declare the "War on Christmas" in one of his tweets.
-This created a more politically charged meaning behind the controversy, due to Starbucks' reputation as a liberal corporation.
-The conservative tweets that attacked the release of the cup came during the campaign for the 2016 presidency and was seen as an attack on the liberal message of inclusion.
-As a response to Feuerstein's video, people began the hashtag #ItsJustACup as a counter to the view that Starbucks "hated Christmas."
+As a response to Feuerstein's video, people began the hashtag #ItsJustACup as a counter to the view that Starbucks "hated Christmas".

-#Racetogether marketing campaign
+#RaceTogether marketing campaign

 On Monday, March 16, 2015, Starbucks launched a marketing campaign to promote conversations about race between customers and employees.
 This marketing campaign also called for baristas to write the hashtag #RaceTogether on customers' cups—similar to how Starbucks is already known for writing customers' names on each cup.
 It was characterised as a "fiasco" by some media outlets, to the extent that Starbucks' vice president of public relations deleted his Twitter account.
-On March 22, Starbucks CEO advised his employees there is no longer a need to write #racetogether on cups.
+On March 22, Starbucks CEO advised his employees there is no longer a need to write #RaceTogether on cups.
 Reuters reported that "Starbucks said the phase of the campaign that involved messages on drink cups was always scheduled to end Sunday."